$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Introduction and summary

-Our model has some similarities to the $\cN=2$ two-fermion model of \cite{Heydeman:2022lse}.
-Indeed our model has both a $\rU(1)_R$ R-symmetry and a $\rU(1)_F$ flavor symmetry, and we study the model with chemical potentials turned on, finding similar physical properties.
-We are particularly interested in the role played by dynamical bosons, which could lead to a variety of phenomena such as spin-glass phases or condensation, see \eg{} \cite{Fu:2016yrv, Gur-Ari:2018okm, Baldwin:2019dki, Christos:2021wno, Swingle:2023nvv, Biggs:2023mfn}.
+Our model is distinct from previous supersymmetric SYK models in the literature.
+On the one hand, it has dynamical bosons unlike \cite{Fu:2016vas, Heydeman:2022lse}.
+On the other hand, the dynamical bosons have one-derivative kinetic term and lie in a supersymmetric multiplet different from that of the dynamical fermions, making our model distinct from proposals such as those of \cite{Gates:2021jdm, Gates:2021iff, Anninos:2016szt, Biggs:2023mfn} and ultimately leading to different physics.
+There are, naturally, similarities as well, for instance with the $\cN=2$ two-fermion model of \cite{Heydeman:2022lse}.
+Indeed, our model has both a $\rU(1)_R$ R-symmetry and a $\rU(1)_F$ flavor symmetry, and we study the model with chemical potentials turned on, finding similar physical properties.
+We are particularly interested in the role played by dynamical bosons, which could lead to a variety of phenomena such as spin-glass phases or condensation (see \eg\ \cite{Fu:2016yrv, Gur-Ari:2018okm, Baldwin:2019dki, Christos:2021wno, Swingle:2023nvv, Biggs:2023mfn}) or simply prevent the IR emergence of (super)conformal symmetry \cite{Anninos:2016szt}.
 In our model, instead, bosons turn out to be tamed and lead to conformal solutions --- both with and without supersymmetry --- similarly to the standard SYK model.
-This implies that our $(p,q)$ models retain the main features expected from near-BPS black hole horizons, yet accommodating the presence of dynamical bosons, and make us confident that also the more convoluted, but also more realistic, quantum mechanical models of \cite{Benini:2022bwa} might exhibit the same properties.
+This implies that our $(p,q)$ models retain the main features expected from near-BPS black hole horizons, yet accommodating the presence of dynamical bosons, and make us confident that also the more convoluted, but also more realistic, quantum mechanical model of \cite{Benini:2022bwa} might exhibit the same properties.